Skip to main content

 What are the advantages and disadvantages of online classes?

-Introduction to Online Classes:
+Introduction to Online Classes (for school students):

 An illustration showing a student attending an online class on a laptop, highlighting the flexibility and convenience of virtual learning while also hinting at the challenges such as technical issues and lack of social interaction.